2019 Financial Goals: Journey To $100k

 At my ripe old age of 41, I’ve had my fair share of failures.
-From eating less candy to losing 10 pounds, I’ve failed on multiple occasions.
+From failed New Years resolutions to the time I wrecked my first car, I’ve failed on multiple occasions throughout my tenure in life.
 But that doesn’t stop me from getting back up, dusting myself off, and trying again.

 I recently featured a post in my Friday Night Highlights from the blog, Six Figures Under.
 The husband and wife couple paid off their student loan debt in 2016 and for the past two years have been saving money, but not to the extent they thought possible.

 Left uninspired by the past two years, they set a goal to pay $40,000 towards their mortgage principal in 2019.
 At this rate, their home will be paid off in 5 years.
 They called this their impossible goal.

 With Six Feet Under’s goal in mind, I set out to create my own impossible goal.
 Something that would take me to the edge of impossible but not push me to the realm of discouragement.

 Yes, for 2019 I have set a goal I’m not sure I can achieve.
 A stretch goal that makes me uncomfortable and pushes me to the edge of possible.

 Why chose a goal I am not sure I can accomplish?
 The whole purpose of goal setting for me is to push myself to lean into discomfort.
 By setting an audacious uncomfortable goal I will be reminded to spend less, earn more and save the difference.

 Here is how I get to the $100,000 savings for 2019.

 - 2019 Savings = $100,0000